-A partnership agreement is a pooling of resources, defined by the parties, for the purpose of achieving a common goal or undertaking an activity, where risks, tasks, skills and benefits are shared.
+A partnership agreement is a pooling of resources, defined by the parties, to achieve a common goal or undertake a business where risks, tasks, skills and benefits are shared.

 The 4 points of a Successful Partnership

-The purpose of the partnership should be based on a shared vision and a clearly defined mission where each party has its own role and motivation.
-The partnership must result in a shared mutual benefit that would not have been achieved without the synergy of the parties.
+The purpose of the partnership should be based on a shared vision and a clearly defined mission where each party has its role and motivation.
+Partnership must result in a shared and mutual benefit that would not have been achieved without the parties' synergy.

 In a partnership, the roles and responsibilities of each party must be well defined.
 A partnership is based on trust between the partners through a good perception of the company's culture, capacities, strengths, constraints and resource needs.

 Regular reporting on the situation in the company is mandatory in a partnership.
-Everyone has their role, everyone has their responsibilities, the synergy created by the partnership must be measured and information must be shared within the company.
+Everyone has their role, and everyone has their responsibilities.
+You need to measure the synergy created by the partnership.
+This information must be published within the company.